Todd-Kridel/TK-Social-Network-API/README.md

 (embedded-document records that are within and part of a thought record; and the reaction records have IDs of their own)

 * PUT-create-add a reaction record in the reactions array field that is in a corresponding thought record; and during that process a new record ID is automatically created for the reaction record.

   [ PUT route: /api/thoughts/:thoughtId/reactions/ + JSON form ]

   [ route title in Insomnia: Thought -- Create-Add Reaction ]

 * DELETE-remove-pull a reaction record from the reactions list array that is in the associated thought record; by using in URL query parameters the ID of the involved thought record and the ID of the involved reaction record.

   [ DELETE route: /api/thoughts/:thoughtId/reactions/:reactionId ]

   [ route title in Insomnia: Thought -- Delete Reaction by ID ]

 Additional reaction features/routes:

 * GET all reaction records and display a summarized listing.

   [ GET route: /api/thoughts/users/reactions/ ]

   [ route title in Insomnia: Thought -- Get All Reactions ]

 * GET a single reaction record and display a detailed view; by using the record ID in a URL query parameter.

   [ GET route: /api/thoughts/users/reactions/:reactionId ]

   [ route title in Insomnia: Thought -- Get Reaction By ID ]

 * DELETE all reaction (and thought) records; utility function.

   [ DELETE route: /api/thoughts/reactions/ ]

   [ route title in Insomnia: ]

-* GET an aggregate total summary of reactions
+* GET an aggregate total summary of reactions.

   [ GET route: /api/thoughts/aggregate/reactionsCountTotal ]

   [ route title in Insomnia: Thoughts -- Reactions Aggregate Count Total ]